Best Video Conferencing Software for Business Communication

 Limitations

-• All meeting data routes through Zoom’s cloud infrastructure — no self-hosting option for most customers
+• All meeting data routes through Zoom’s cloud — no self-hosting

 • Per-host pricing can scale expensively for large organizations